MON-FRI: (09.00 to 17.00)

 SUNDAY: CLOSED

-Straighten Your Smile with Dental Bonding
+Achieve a Straighter Smile with Dental Bonding

 Many of us suffer from crooked teeth, which can at best make our smile seem less attractive and at worst, cause pain, discomfort or difficulties with eating, talking or sleeping.
 There is no need to put up with crooked teeth, however, as several treatment options exist in the world of cosmetic dentistry that can straighten the teeth, close the gaps and produce a smile to be proud of.

 One such treatment is dental bonding.
 Commonly used to disguise chipped, discoloured and misshapen teeth, dental bonding can be used to effectively treat crooked teeth as well.
 It is a straightforward procedure involving the application of a layer of tooth-coloured resin directly onto the surface of the affected teeth.
 The resin is designed to match your existing teeth in colour as closely as possible.
-Once mixed, it is ‘cured’ and bonded to the surface by a specialised light that hardens the resin and fixes it into its final shape.
+Once mixed, it is ‘cured’ and bonded to the surface by a specialsed light that hardens the resin and fixes it into its final shape.

 Bonding is Minimally invasivesmiling after a cosmetic treatment